The best American Express credit cards in Canada for 2024

 Transfer options

-One of the benefits of American Express Rewards points is the ability to transfer your points to six different frequent flyer programs, often at favourable ratios.
-For example, you can transfer 1,000 Membership Rewards points for 1,000 Aeroplan Points at a 1:1 ratio.
+One of the benefits of American Express Rewards is the ability to transfer your points to six different frequent flyer programs, often at favourable ratios.
+For example, you can transfer 1,000 Membership Rewards points for 1,000 Aeroplan Points at a one-to-one ratio.
 The value of Aeroplan Points fluctuates.
 But, depending on which flight you redeem them for and how well you optimize your trip, you can reap as much as $0.02 to $0.04 per point, especially on business class flights.
 The right transfers can boost your rewards values.
-Be aware that Membership Rewards Select points can’t be transferred to airline partners.

-Transfers don’t only apply to airlines.
-You can transfer either Membership Rewards and Membership Rewards Select points to hotel partners including Marriott Bonvoy and Hilton Honors.
+Transfers don’t just apply to airlines.
+You can transfer either Membership Rewards to hotel partners including Marriott Bonvoy and Hilton Honors.
 Point values and transfer ratio fluctuate by program, so do the math to get the very best deal.

 Statement credits

-If you’d rather spend points on your everyday card purchases, you can do that, too, though the value is not as good as with travel.
+If you’d rather spend points on your everyday card purchases, you can do that, although the value is not as good as with travel rewards.
 When using a statement credit, 1,000 points equals $7 (which is $0.007 per point).
 If you find you prefer rewards to save on everyday purchases in general, your best bet is to stick with a cash back credit card instead of a travel rewards card since they offer redemptions values on everyday purchases.

 Gift cards and merchandise

-Sometimes you just want to cash in your points for a gift card or merchandise—and with American Express Membership Rewards you can do that, too.
+If you just want to cash in your points for a gift card or merchandise, with American Express Membership Rewards you can do that.
 The values on merchandise vary dramatically, so getting a deal may take a bit of math, but you can expect around $0.0075 per point on gift cards.

 Amex acceptance–is it really an issue?

-American Express is accepted at more than 96,000 places across Canada including most department and big box stores like The Bay, Walmart, Canadian Tire, and Home Depot, as well as thousands of restaurants and cafes, including a large number of fast food and chain restaurants as well as food delivery apps.
-Metro and Sobeys grocery stores accept American Express, but Costco and Loblaws stores do not.
-Shoppers Drug Mart, some independent restaurants and several smaller mom-and-pop shops don’t take American Express.
+American Express is accepted at more than 96,000 places across Canada including most department and big box stores like The Bay, Walmart, Canadian Tire and Home Depot.
+It’s also accepted at thousands of restaurants and cafes, including a large number of fast food and chain restaurants as well as food delivery apps.
+Metro and Sobeys grocery stores accept American Express, but Costco and Loblaw-banner stores do not.
+Shoppers Drug Mart, some independent restaurants and several smaller mom-and-pop shops do not take American Express.

 Where does this leave you?
 Rather than forgoing the valuable rewards and perks found with many American Express cards, our advice is to carry at least two cards with you.
 Bring your American Express along with another no-fee Visa or Mastercard, just in case.